TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

  return min(...)
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- At each step, eliminate k/2 elements from one of the arraysâ€”like searching for the k-th number.
+- At each step, eliminate k/2 elements from one of the arrays—like searching for the k-th number.

 **Complexity (Time & Space):**
 - Time: